YanweiTong-Iris/IPTp-BC3-mediation/README.md

 **`3-figure-scripts` :** folder containing figure scripts.
 First, run `2-analysis/0-analysis-bash.sh` to recreate the result data sets in `7-results`.
 Then, to rerun all scripts in this subdirectory, run the bash script `0-fig-bash.sh`.
-* `1a-fig-zscore-distributions.R` :  quarterly distributions of LAZ and WLZ
+* `1a-fig-zscore-distributions.R` :  quarterly distributions of LAZ and WLZ.
-* `1b-fig-incidence-quarterly.R` : quarterly distributions of stunting and wasting incidences
+* `1b-fig-incidence-quarterly.R` : quarterly distributions of stunting and wasting incidences.
-* `2-fig-z-score-by-age.R` : monthly distributions of LAZ and WLZ by age and gestational age-corrected age (CA)
+* `2-fig-z-score-by-age.R` : monthly distributions of LAZ and WLZ by age and gestational age-corrected age (CA).
-* `3-fig-intervention-mediator.R` : forest plot of intervention-mediator associations
+* `3-fig-intervention-mediator.R` : forest plot of intervention-mediator associations.
-* `4-fig-volcano-tx.R` : volcano plot for maternal inflammation-related proteins at delivery by IPTp-DP vs. SP among all gravidae
+* `4-fig-volcano-tx.R` : volcano plot for maternal inflammation-related proteins at delivery by IPTp-DP vs. SP among all gravidae.
-* `5a-fig-mediator-outcome.R` : associations between potential non-inflammation-related mediators and mean LAZ and WLZ
+* `5a-fig-mediator-outcome.R` : associations between potential non-inflammation-related mediators and mean LAZ and WLZ.
-* `5b-fig-mediator-outcome-Olink.R` : heatmap for associations between maternal inflammation-related proteins at delivery and mean LAZ and WLZ
+* `5b-fig-mediator-outcome-Olink.R` : heatmap for associations between maternal inflammation-related proteins at delivery and mean LAZ and WLZ.
 * `6a-fig-mediation.R` : total effects and mediated effects on both Z-score and incidence outcomes
-* `6b-fig-mediation-Olink-heatmap.R` : heatmap for mediated effects through main Olink mediators on LAZ and WLZ
+* `6b-fig-mediation-Olink-heatmap.R` : heatmap for mediated effects through main Olink mediators on LAZ and WLZ.
-* `6c-fig-mediation-Olink.R` : total effects and mediated effects on incidences of child stunting and wasting
+* `6c-fig-mediation-Olink.R` : total effects and mediated effects on incidences of child stunting and wasting.
+* `7-fig-Olink-PCA.R` : generate the 2D PCA plot which shows the distribution of the Olink NPX along the first two principal components, with each point representing an individual observation colored according to the intervention group. .

 **`4-table-scripts` :** folder containing table scripts.
 Before running scripts in this subdirectory, first run `2-analysis/0-analysis-bash.sh` to recreate the result data sets in `7-results`.